 DIRECTORS

-20 Unless otherwise determined by general meeting, effective for the elections at the 2004 Annual General Meeting of the Society , the total number of Directors shall be nine (9).
-The executive members shall consist of the President, Vice-President, Secretary, Treasurer and Past-President.
+20 Unless otherwise determined by an Annual General Meeting of the Society , the total number of Directors shall be nine (9).
+Two (2) of these Directors are to be students currently registered in a Nova Scotia university or at the Nova Scotia Community College in a geomatics related program.The executive members shall consist of the President, Vice-President, Secretary, Treasurer and Past-President.

 Any member of the Society shall be eligible to be elected a Director of the Society.